 - Taking families outside with our short, Practical Skills Short Courses family days and birthday parties.

 Cambridge Forest Schools deliver accredited Levels 1, Level 2 and Level 3 Forest School training and Levels 1, Level 2 and Level 3 Outdoor Learning training.
 Our suite of training courses offer different qualification routes and we work with you to map the right training pathway for your setting.
 Whether this is through the Forest School or Outdoor Learning or a combination of the two.

 “From the very first session there were ideas and examples of activities which I could take back to school and try out straight away”

 We have also delivered sessions to young adults with severe learning disabilities for Action for Children.
-The sensory nature of the sessions stimulated and engaged the clients and provided the staff with a relaxing environment in which to recharge.
-The clients (unsuprisingly) particularly enjoyed the pizza making and cooking smores.
+The sensory nature of the sessions stimulated and engaged the clients.
+It also provided the staff with a relaxing environment in which to recharge.
+The clients loved painting with mud, making pizzas and smores.

 “A really good opportunity for participants to share what they knew or have a go at something they never had. ”